Wrongful Death Lawyer in Dallas, Amarillo, and Abilene

 Losing a loved one is one of the most painful experiences in life.
-When your loved one’s death is caused by the wrongful actions of another person, it can be especially devastating.
-If your family member’s death was caused by the actions of another person or a company, you may be entitled to recover damages to compensate for your financial losses and emotional suffering.
+When the wrongful actions of another person cause your loved one’s death, it can be especially devastating.
+If your family member’s death was caused by the actions of another person or a company, you might be entitled to recover damages to compensate for your financial losses and emotional suffering.

-The legal team at Juan Hernandez Law, P.C. has extensive experience prosecuting and winning cases against those who lead to a person’s wrongful death.
-Our compassionate lawyers can lead you through the process of filing a wrongful death claim and then help you get the compensation that you deserve.
-While no amount of money can truly make up for the loss of your loved one, a wrongful death lawsuit can help relieve some of the weight of your financial and mental burdens.
+The legal team at Hernandez Law Group, P.C. has extensive experience prosecuting and winning cases against those who lead to a person’s wrongful death.
+Our compassionate lawyers can lead you through filing a wrongful death claim and then help you get the compensation you deserve.
+While no money can truly make up for the loss of your loved one, a wrongful death lawsuit can help relieve some of the weight of your financial and mental burdens.

 What Makes a Death a Wrongful Death?

 The easiest way to determine if a death qualifies as a wrongful death is to determine if the accident qualified for a personal injury claim had the victim just been hurt instead of killed.
 For example, injuries caused by car wrecks, defective products, or unsafe working conditions may qualify for personal injury damages; if these circumstances lead to death instead of injury, a loved one might make a wrongful death claim.
 Wrongful deaths are usually the result of intentional actions, negligence, or medical malpractice.

 Any death caused by the negligent or intentional acts of another person can be considered wrongful death.
 Such actions may include:

 - Drunk driving